Skip to main content

 The Interplay of Statutory Safe Harbors

 A sophisticated legal analysis involves the “safe harbor” provisions within each statute.
-The ADA includes a that permits insurers and benefit plan administrators to classify and underwrite risks based on health status.
+The ADA includes a safe harbor that permits insurers and benefit plan administrators to classify and underwrite risks based on health status.
 Some employers and courts have argued that this safe harbor should protect wellness programs that are part of a bona fide employee benefit plan, even if the incentives are substantial.

 However, the EEOC has consistently argued that this safe harbor does not apply to programs that are not based on risk classification, and that a wellness program cannot be used as a “subterfuge” to evade the broader anti-discrimination purposes of the ADA.
 This has led to a series of legal challenges and shifting regulatory interpretations over the years.